 An emotional support animal provides the comfort and support many people need when they’re suffering from mental health issues.
 This helps their owners cope with everyday life and their condition better.
-In Michigan, you can have the support of your emotional support animal with you at home or when you fly.
+In Michigan, you can have the support of your emotional support animal with you at home, but not when you fly.

 It is important to understand the differences between an emotional support animal and a service animal.
 A service animal is trained to perform specific tasks and is allowed in public places to support a disabled person e.g. a guide dog.
 Whereas an emotional support animal provides support, care, and companionship to someone with mental health problems.

-An ESA letter is required by all airlines and most landlords to show proof from a mental health professional about your mental health condition and need for an emotional support animal.
+An ESA letter is required by most landlords to show proof from a mental health professional about your mental health condition and need for an emotional support animal.
 Getting an ESA letter couldn’t be easier.
 Speak to one of our medical professionals at US Service Animals and find out if you qualify.
 If you qualify, you will be prescribed an emotional support animal and be able to receive an ESA letter.
-This letter will have all of the information needed for landlords and airlines to allow you to travel and live with your emotional support animal.
+This letter will have all of the information needed for landlords to allow you to live with your emotional support animal.

 We make sure that the process is easy and stress-free.
 Call or schedule a call today and speak to one of our mental health professionals to get more information about the process and a free consultation.
 Once you have an ESA letter, you won’t have to worry about it again in the future.
-Get it now to file away for when you need to travel or move home.
+Get it now to file away for when you need to book a hotel or move to a new home.

 An ESA letter should do the following:

 - Explain how the disability is limiting everyday activities

 - Explain how an emotional support animal helps improve everyday life and well-being

 - Be signed by a mental health professional